ShaffySwitcher/RhythmHeavenAdvance/README.md

 This is a personal fork of the main Advance repository, it includes custom games, quality-of-life improvements, improved audio output, and other tweaks not present in the mainline version.

+As a side note, this fork does not use any kind of generative AI ("LLMs") compared to its parent repository now.

 ## Installation
 ### Requirements